Sintra-Portugal.com

 The best independent guide to Sintra

-So instead of asking 'How many days to spend in Sintra?', the question you should be asking is 'How many days do you have to discover Sintra?'.
-This guide will provide suggested itineraries for 1-day, 2-day and 3-day trips to Sintra, along with ideas for a 1-week holiday.
+So, instead of asking 'How many days to spend in Sintra?', the question you should be asking is 'How many days do you have to discover Sintra?'.
+This guide will provide suggested itineraries for 1-day, 2-day and 3-day trips, along with ideas for a week-long holiday based here.

 The colourful Palácio da Pena is always a highlight of a trip to Sintra